At 38 miles beyond the Homestead entrance to Everglades National Park, the outpost called Flamingo is too far down the road for many park visitors.

 As you paddle along the shore, you’ll come to Christian Point, where you have a choice.
 You can take a left turn around Christian Point and continue close to the shore and perhaps see birds in the extensive mud flats that will be on your right.
 (I know it’s counter-intuitive that there is deeper water along the shore; it’s a tip from a ranger who says it was dredged.)

 Unfortunately for us, we did not time our paddling trip to the tides and faced a surprisingly strong outgoing tide the whole way into Snake Bight.
+It was an exhausting slog, and then the return trip was into the wind.

 Nearby inland kayak trails